 High levels of salts present in junk foods provide a boost to the blood pressure but not in a good way.
-Salt contains sodium which is what results in BP problems later in life since it ends up in not developing the circulation system properly.
+Salt contains sodium which is what results in blood pressure problems later in life since it ends up in not developing the circulation system properly.

-When to Worry About How Much Junk Food Your Child is Eating
+When to Worry About Your Child’s Junk Food Eating Habits

 How to Encourage Your Child to Eat Healthy Food